Conserve

 DID YOU KNOW

-New Brunswick’s working forests maintain a continuous cycle of harvesting and renewal, balancing current needs with future wood supply.
+New Brunswick’s working forests follow a continuous cycle of growth, harvest, and renewal, adapting to the rhythms of nature.

 BY THE NUMBERS